sophieM03/git-workshop/README.md

 git checkout ...
 ```

-2. Get remote changes and rebase from master with:
+2. Get the remote changes and rebase from master with:

 ```bash
 git fetch